China an unspoken focus as Biden woos African leaders

-But there will be another, likely unspoken message: The United States is a better partner for Africa than China.
+But there will be another, likely unspoken message: The United States is a better partner for Africa than China is.

 Delegations from 49 countries and the African Union, including 45 African national leaders, are attending the three-day summit, which began on Tuesday, the first of its kind since 2014, where Washington will also tout its support for food security and climate change.